July 8, 2024

 Maintenance Process

 Turnover is essential to perform preventative maintenance and be proactive in fixing broken or failing items.
 As our maintenance team works through a property, they may find things that a previous tenant failed to report or other deferred maintenance needs.
 While most tenants are typically good at reporting maintenance needs throughout the lease period, some do not.
-Some deferred maintenance is to be expected, and we aim to maintain a property's condition to a high standard.
+Some deferred maintenance is to be expected, and we aim to maintain a property's condition to a high standard, which tenants expect and appreciate.
 Doing so ultimately reduces maintenance costs during the lease term.

 If the property has an upcoming City Rental Inspection, our maintenance team diligently repairs items required per City code.
 This streamlines our inspection process, minimizing future maintenance visits to the property after the initial inspection.
 You can read more about our inspection process in our Rental Inspections & Permits guide.